The Chart for dMY Technology Group Inc. III (DMYI) Is Flashing Mixed Signals

 Craig Hallum, on the other hand, stated in their research note that they expect to see DMYI reach a price target of $20.
 The rating they have provided for DMYI stocks is “Buy” according to the report published on June 30th, 2021.

-During the last 5 trading sessions, DMYI fell by -0.20%, in comparison to the 20-day moving average, which settled at $9.99.
+During the last 5 trading sessions, DMYI rose by +0.70%, in comparison to the 20-day moving average, which settled at $10.01.
 In addition, dMY Technology Group Inc. III saw -6.94% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for DMYI